TIME TO RENEW: Section Membership Renewals 2014

 NEW!
 MENTORING PROGRAM

 The Animals & Society Section is organizing a mentoring program to help graduate students network with well-established authors outside their home institution who share their interest in Animals & Society!
 We have recruited ten well-known scholars to serve as mentors at this year's ASA Meeting.
-We will be hosting a "mentoring brunch" on Monday, August 18, in San Francisco.
-Space is limited to ten mentees.
+We was "mentoring brunch" on Monday, August 18, in San Francisco.
+It was fun - see the CONFERENCE tab for a picture of the brunch.

 For more information contact Elizabeth Cherry, firstname.lastname@example.org soon, if you want to participate.